tangentsoft/pidp8i/README.md

 Note that the alternative screen managers are not installed by default.
 If you set `SCREEN_MANAGER=tmux`, you must then ensure that `tmux` is in fact installed before the `pidp8i` script goes to try and use it.
-On
-Raspbian:
+From the Pi’s command line:

     $ sudo apt install tmux